Main Menu

 Group leader: Professor Wojciech Niedzwiedz

-Professor Wojciech Niedzwiedz’s team investigates how cells repair damaged DNA with the highest possible fidelity in order to prevent catastrophic changes to their genome.
+Professor Wojciech Niedzwiedz’s group investigates how cells repair damaged DNA with the highest possible fidelity in order to prevent catastrophic changes to their genome.
 The goal of this research is to understand some of the most fundamental processes in cell physiology and how these differ in cancer cells.

 Cell Division